What Should We Sell it For?

 TIME: How Much, but also… How Fast? –

-Say you have found the home of your dreams, but sadly, you can’t buy your dream home until you sell your current one.
-Perhaps, and more likely in our neck of the woods, you are in the military with orders to a new station on the other side of the country and just three months to get there.
-A need to sell quickly means that you need to balance your concerns.
+So, you have your data and a price in mind, but now you must assess how quickly you need to sell.
+A military family in the midst of relocating is likely to require a faster transition than a newly retired couple looking for a change in scenery.
+Selling quickly requires a balance of priorities.
 You aren’t just looking to sell at the highest price, but also as quickly as possible.
-In this scenario, your pricing strategy should be to attract the largest number of buyers within your home’s price bracket as possible without sacrificing too much of your equity.
-Alternatively, if a seller isn’t in any particular hurry and wants to squeeze every last cent out of their property, they might price their home closer to the top of the market and wait.
+In this scenario, you might consider pricing your home just below its top market value to attract a larger pool of buyers, ensuring Alternatively, if a seller isn’t in any particular hurry and wants to squeeze every last cent out of their property, they might price their home closer to the top of the market and wait.
 Striking this balance can be a delicate process, so be sure to choose a listing agent that knows the local market and is considerate of your personal situation.

 EFFORT: Does Your Property Have What it Takes?